Categories: Undergraduate Courses

 ARH 399 Building Information Modeling

 ARH 399 Building Information Modeling Become confident using industry-standard Autodesk Revit to design a building.
 You will learn to create technical drawings and presentation images, and learn the basic principles of compiling and organizing a construction drawing set.
-Prerequisites: ARH 239, ARH 255, ARH 390 Featured Image: Daniel Lee Course Learning Outcomes Construct…
+Prerequisites: ARH 239, ARH 390 Featured Image: Daniel Lee Course Learning Outcomes Construct a basic…

 ARH 410 STUDIO 7 TECTONICS AND STRUCTURE

-ARH 410 Studio 7 Tectonics and Structure Architecture is a reflection of contemporary culture.
+ARH 410 Studio 7 Tectonics and Structure Architecture is a reflection of contemporary culture and conflict invites innovation.
 You will question preconceptions to find outdated modes of inhabiting space and discover new program relationships, spatial conditions, and rich tectonic expressions.
 You must take this course concurrently with ARH 420.
-This course posits new ways to inhabit large urban…
+Prerequisites: ARH 320, ARH 330,…

 ARH 420 Structures: Systems Investigation

-ARH 430 Climate & Energy Use Sustainable Strategies Learn passive and innovative strategies to minimize a building's aggressive energy and resource consumption.
+ARH 430 Sustainable Design Learn passive and innovative strategies to minimize a building's aggressive energy and resource consumption.
 You’ll examine the benefits of renewable resources and well-building design, focusing on best practices revealed both in vernacular architecture and forward-thinking contemporary design case studies.
-Prerequisites: ARH 315 Featured Image: Dutch Farm…
+Prerequisites: ARH 239 Energy Analysis Software Required: Climate Consultant, Climate Studio,…

 ARH 450 Studio 8 Housing and Integrated Design